Ben Eltham

 Ben Eltham is an Australian writer, journalist, researcher, creative producer and social commentator based in Melbourne.

 He is a lecturer in media and communications at Monash University's School of Media, Film and Journalism and was a fellow of the Centre for Policy Development and a research fellow at Deakin University's Centre for Memory, Imagination and Invention.
-Eltham studied neuroscience and philosophy at the University of Queensland, and did a PhD at Western Sydney University on cultural policy.
+Eltham studied neuroscience and philosophy at the University of Queensland, and completed a PhD at Western Sydney University on cultural policy.
 He has served as national affairs correspondent for New Matilda.